Herbert A. Pullen

-Dr. Herbert A. Pullen (February 23, 1874 – February 13, 1938) was an American orthodontist who was the graduate of the first class from Angle School of Orthodontia in 1900.
+Herbert A. Pullen (February 23, 1874 – February 13, 1938) was an American orthodontist who was the graduate of the first class from Angle School of Orthodontia in 1900.
 Pullen is known to have developed Pullen band-forming pliers, band-removing pliers and band seater.

 Life

 He was born in Evansville, Wisconsin, in 1873.
 He attended University of Minnesota School of Dentistry and received his dental degree in 1893.
 After that he continued practicing general dentistry in Green Bay, Wisconsin.
 He eventually enrolled himself at Angle School of Orthodontia, where he was part of first graduating class in 1900.
 He then became one of the first instructors of that institution after Edward Angle.
 He then moved to Boston, where he worked as an orthodontic professor in Forsyth Clinic.
 He eventually moved to Buffalo, New York, where he started practicing orthodontics.
 In addition, Pullen was an orthodontic professor at University at Buffalo School of Dental Medicine from 1919 to 1934.

 Pullen was married to Claire Smith of Buffalo.
 He two brothers named Lester L. Pullen and Ralph Pullen.
 He died in St. Petersburg, Florida in 1938.